gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         ENTER
         w

-* Create the pyhsical and after that volume groups:
+* Create the physical volume first and then the volume groups:

 ::